 Given we are now in December 2018 and there has been no further news regarding the purported hair growth product

 the product is designed to treat; the company has claimed its "study was conducted productively and efficiently, to offer all patients who are affected by the problem - men and women equally - a real treatment option, effective, safe and stable."
 This suggests it may be for androgenetic alopecia - Male Pattern Baldness

 in America - in order to be able to make the treatments available there.
 This can further delay drugs from being made available given those where there is a critical or currently unmet need tend to be given priority.

 However, at this point we do not know if this hair loss lotion will be considered a medication - and therefore require regulatory assessment - or cosmetic haircare, which is not currently regulated in the UK.
 If it is what is considered a 'borderline' product - one which advertises both a cosmetic effect and a preventative

 One thing the last Fidia press release did clarify is that Prof Brotzu's hair loss lotion will not go by that name; as you mention, the brand name which has been chosen for the product is Trinov and it is being marketed as a 'hair loss remedy'.

-UPDATE [29/01/19]: Trinov was officially launched at the end of December 2018 through a select number of pharmacies in Italy.
+which can be used in tandem with the pharmaceutical elements.UPDATE [29/01/19]: Trinov was officially launched at the end of December 2018 through a select number of pharmacies in Italy.
 Those orders started to arrive in January 2019 and we hope to have feedback from users on how they find the product, as well as more information on a UK and US release date shortly.